rajababhu/blockchain/index.md

   1. Create the Project Folder name Spring-Roo Example and open the folder in command prompt
   2. Type the following commands to develop simple crud applications
-      1. To move into Spring Roo environment type the following command
+      a.
+To move into Spring Roo environment type the following command
-      2. To Create Spring Project, type the following command
+      b.
+To Create Spring Project, type the following command
-      3. To add JPA and hibernate, type the following command
+      c.
+To add JPA and hibernate, type the following command
-      4. To create model, type the following command
+      d.
+To create model, type the following command
-      5. To create fields in Employee model class, type the following commands
+      e.
+To create fields in Employee model class, type the following commands
-      6. To create Repository and its implementation, type the following command
+      f.
+To create Repository and its implementation, type the following command
-      7. To create Service and its implementation, type the following command For MVC based Application, type the following commands
+      g.
+To create Service and its implementation, type the following command For MVC based Application, type the following commands
-      8. MVC Setup:
+      h.
+MVC Setup:
-      9. View:
+      i.
+View:
-      10. Controller:
+      j.
+Controller:
-      11. To configure all the paths, type the following command
+      k.
+To configure all the paths, type the following command
-      12. To Run the Application first come out from the roo. type quit
+      l.
+To Run the Application first come out from the roo. type quit
-      13. To the run the Application type the following command
+      m.
+To the run the Application type the following command

 ### OUTPUT